skUnity/skUnity-Game-Night-Server/README.md

 ## Support

 **NO SUPPORT IS GIVEN FOR THESE SCRIPTS.
 NO LIABILITY IS ACCEPTED BY SKUNITY OR ANY CONTRIBUTORS.
 USE AT YOUR OWN RISK.
 DO NOT SEEK OUT SUPPORT FROM SKUNITY OR CONTRIBUTORS.**

+Only support for developing the scripts and creating new games is provided by skUnity.